March 25, 20200 mins read

 From a data research perspective, we’ll expand on the lessons learned in the 2019 report to gather even more vulnerability information across the ecosystems.
 We’ll be digging deeper into data that ultimately helps answer the question, is open source security improving.
 Coupling that information with the survey results will create a powerful view into the open source ecosystem and help maintainers and organizations alike better plan security initiatives.

-To help us out, you can access the survey here:
+To help us out, access the survey here!